KathyOlsen/FinalProjectFlightReservationApp/README.md

     -Flight cost per passenger, which varies depending on the flight class originally selected

 The boarding pass the user receives includes flight details and a QR code.
+The total flight cost includes a $5 fee for each window seat selected.

 The user can: